 The course is designed to be delivered in an applied way, with an emphasis on demonstrating what you can do.
 You will be required to complete a series of written portfolios to accompany each of the units you study.
 The qualification brings together appropriate content with practical, technical and theoretical skills.

-Whilst undertaking Arboriculture learning it is important that learners understand the inherent physically demanding nature of the course.
-It is therefore important that students inform the college of any relevant long or short-term medical condition to allow appropriate risk assessment to ensure your safety during learning.
+Whilst undertaking Arboriculture learning learners must understand the inherent physically demanding nature of the course.
+It is therefore important that students inform the college of any relevant long or short-term medical condition to allow appropriate risk assessment to ensure their safety during learning.
 This can be disclosed either on enrolment or raised to your teaching team.
 All information disclosed in this regard will be treated confidentially.